alancoomeynts-hub/lifesci-skills-academy/README.md

 #### Tasks
    - Create easily navigable website using responsive design principles and best practice using Bootstrap navbar and grid components.
-   - Create Responsiveness utilizing Bootstrap breakpoints
+   - Create Responsiveness utilizing Bootstrap breakpoints, using drawer for smaller screens.
-   - Ensure Nav dropdown always collapses.

 ### 2. Highly Quality presention of information on LifeSciSkills Academy courses (Must Have)
    User Story: As a potential student, I would like to see details of each course offering so I can compare and the enquiry.